gcivil-nyu-org/fall24-monday-team1/README.md

 - As a user, I want to create comments so that I can share my thoughts.
 - As a user, I want to edit or delete comments so that I can maintain clarity and accuracy in my contributions.
 - As a user, I want to upvote or downvote content so that I can express my opinion on it.
+- As a user, I want to be able to see other popular users so that I can connect with them
+- As a user, I want to be able to create a "clan" of multiple users so we can connect and play multiplayer games

 ## Events